 Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 The history of development of the motion picture from post-WWII to the present, with both technical and aesthetic consideration.
 Students engage in analysis and discussion after viewing selected films.

-Semester course; 2 lecture and 2 research hours.
-4 credits.
+Semester course; 3 lecture hours.
+3 credits.
 Prerequisite: UNIV 200 or HONR 200 with a minimum grade of C. Enrollment is restricted to art history majors.
 Students hone their writing skills in a variety of contexts relevant to the field of art history through writing assignments that emphasize argumentation, creativity and research, writing for a specific audience, responsible use of sources, paragraph and sentence mechanics, and developing an individual voice as an author.
 Students will produce an extended research project that culminates in a formal presentation and research paper.

 ARTH 300.
 Prehistoric and Ancient Art and Architecture.
 3 Hours.